commandprompt/pgmanage-docs/src/en/03_user_guide.md

 - Backends
 - Activity

 The number of graphs displayed can be controlled by clicking on `Manage units` and selecting the desired graphs.
+Alternatively, one can remove graph widgets from the dashboard by clicking the `❌` icon on the top-right of the widget.
 Personalized monitor units may be created by `Manage units → new unit`.
 This will open a new tab where the name, type, refresh interval, and template can be specified.
 Once a template has been selected, you may edit the script on the text editor beneath it.

-![Display of the monitor unit creation form](./images/monitor_unit.png)
+![Display of the monitor unit creation form](./images/monitor_unit.png) **Note:** the monitoring is available for Postgres, MariaDB and MySQL only.

-**Backends:** The backends tab displays a table with information about ports, addresses, events, and database activity.
+### Backends
+The backends tab displays Postgres database sessions information such as back-end process id, start time, query and transaction start time, connected user etc. One can terminate a running back-end process by clicking the `❌` icon.
+**Note:** the Backends tab is available for Postgres only.

 ---